Bikaner

 By Train (Rail Connectivity)

-Bikaner Junction (BKN) is well-connected to major cities like Delhi, Jaipur, Jodhpur, Kolkata, and Mumbai.
-Trains like the Bikaner Express and Rajasthan Sampark Kranti make the city easily accessible by rail.
+One can travel from Bikaner Junction (BKN) to all major cities including Delhi along with Jaipur, Jodhpur, Kolkata, and Mumbai.
+The city can be reached by rail through the Bikaner Express and the Rajasthan Sampark Kranti train services.

 By Road (Bus/Taxi/Driving from Major Cities)